-Hoping that your time and budget allow, then we advise you to spend some time in your departure city before you start your cruise.
+Hoping that your time and budget allow, we advise you to spend some time in your departure city before you start your cruise.

-If you are a new visitor to the city, or even a returning guest, then these pre-cruise days can be absolutely fantastic and a great way to start your vacation.
+If you are a new visitor to the city, or even a returning guest, these pre-cruise days can be a fantastic way to start your vacation.

-And that means booking a flight into your departure city at least 3 days ahead of your cruise start date.
-We have plenty of ideas and tips on how to spend your time in a cruise port city on our cruise tips pages – for example Cruise from Barcelona; or Cruise from Rome, or if you are embarking on a Greek Isles cruise then see our Cruise from Athens page.
+And that means booking a flight into your departure city at least three days before your cruise start date.
+We have plenty of ideas and tips on how to spend your time in a cruise port city on our cruise tips pages – for example, Cruise from Barcelona, or Cruise from Rome, or if you are embarking on a Greek Isles cruise, then see our Cruise from Athens page.

-Fly into your departure city a few days prior to your cruise start date
+Fly into your departure city a few days before your cruise start date

 Flying early into your departure city means that:

-- If your flight is delayed or worse yet, cancelled, you will be able to reschedule your flight plans and still arrive in time for your cruise, albeit you may miss a hotel night or two.
+- If your flight is delayed or, worse yet, canceled, you can reschedule your flight plans and arrive in time for your cruise, albeit you may miss a hotel night or two.

 If this happens, do two things:

-- Ask the airline staff who help you rebook your flight ticket about getting a “Flight Delay or Cancellation Certificate”.
-It could be that you need to download this from the airline’s website once you return home after your vacation.
+- Ask the airline staff who help you rebook your flight ticket about getting a “Flight Delay or Cancellation Certificate.”
+You may need to download this from the airline’s website once you return home after your vacation.

-Request a meal voucher or, if necessary, overnight accommodation at an airport hotel whilst you wait for your next flight.
-If it’s the airline’s fault that your flight was delayed or cancelled, then they are responsible for taking care of you.
+Request a meal voucher or, if necessary, overnight accommodation at an airport hotel while you wait for your next flight.
+If it’s the airline’s fault that your flight was delayed or canceled, then they are responsible for taking care of you.